wso2/docs-choreo-dev/en/developer-docs/docs/choreo-cli/choreo-cli-overview.md

           - Manual Task
           - API Proxy

-- **Monitor with Logs** : The integrated log functionality in the Choreo CLI allows you to effectively monitor your components.
+- **Monitor with Logs** : The integrated log functionality in the {{ product_name }} CLI allows you to effectively monitor your components.
 You can access valuable insights into your components behavior and performance directly from the command line.

-- **Develop with Remote Dependencies** : Use the Choreo CLI or VS Code extension to securely connect your local setup to Choreo environment for integrated testing and validation — see the [guide](../../develop-components/connect-to-remote-dependencies-while-developing/#using-cli) for details.
+- **Develop with Remote Dependencies** : Use the {{ product_name }} CLI or VS Code extension to securely connect your local setup to {{ product_name }} environment for integrated testing and validation — see the [guide](../../develop-components/connect-to-remote-dependencies-while-developing/#using-cli) for details.

 For troubleshooting tips and answers to frequently asked questions, see the [Choreo CLI FAQ](../references/faq.md#choreo-cli).